kaloyanvi/hardware-monitor-xfce/README.md

 ![widget_toolbar.png](readme_previews/widgets_panel.png?raw=true "Title")

-There are 4 widgets in total and each has a panel that appears after hovering.:
+There are 4 widgets in total and each has a panel that appears after hovering:

 - CPU
 - GPU